Kjagd/dotarun/README.md

 `...\Steam\SteamApps\common\dota 2 beta\dota_ugc`

-Please note that since git doesn't allow cloning into an non-empty directly, it will probably create a directory called dotarun, and you will to need move the content of this folder one level up to dota_ugc.
-(Don't forget the .git folder!!)
+Please note that since git doesn't allow cloning into a non-empty directory, it will probably create a directory called dotarun, and you will to need move the content of this folder one level up to dota_ugc.
+(Don't forget the .git folder!)

 #### Resources